isxuowo/mcwiki/API.md

 * mech_timer: used by machines to track the length of their current operation

 # Liquid Mechanics
-***
 Coming Soon™

 # Ore Dictonary
-***
 As of v3.0, Mechanization's ore dictonary system as been updated to follow the Minecraft Datapacks community guidelines on Ore Dict.
 You can reference them here: https://mc-datapacks.github.io/en/conventions/common_trait.html

 The shorthand is Mech now uses the following format:
 `Item.tag.ctc{id:"tin_ingot", from:"mechanization", traits:{ingot:1b, "metal/tin":1b}}`

-# Tips
-***
-* While your free to create any content in an add on if you want, it’s generally better to avoid overlapping content for performance reasons.
-Like, don't add another machine for processing ores unless it's unique.
-* Need an API hook or think that something should be added to the API?
-Please post a suggestion in the issue tracker or on discord.